leomotors/Mini-Vector-Calculator/README.md

   Presented on : 3 March 2021

-  Gained a lot of this!
+  Gained a lot from this!

 ### Special Thanks